boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ***Series Type***

-This option allows you to change the shape of the legend in `Series.`
+This option allows you to change the shape of the legend to `Series.`

 ![Show Legend shape Series](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/legend-series.png)

 #### Legend Title

-This allows you to add the legend title for the chart.
-It will reflect with the `Show Legend.`
+This allows you to add a title to the legend for the chart, which will be reflected with the `Show Legend` option.

 ![Show Legend Title](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/legend-title.png)